michaelrambeau/it/src/documents/posts/2013-09-brastlel-remit-story.html.md

 So in 2014, 4 months after the proposal I sent, I decided to contact the managers to make them include the web site renewal into their dicussion.

-An other project (to allow users without email to subscribe by SMS) became the new priority.
+In April, I was told that an other project (to allow users without email to subscribe by SMS) became the new priority.
-I was asked to include new features in the web site.
+Because of thay new project, I was asked to include new features in the web site.

-I told them I wll do that but I will do it using the new "responsive layout", meaning the 2 projcts will be released.
+I told them I wll do that but I will do it using the new "responsive layout", meaning that 2 projects will be released int he same time.

-Basically I took advantage of an other project to include
+Basically I took advantage of an other project to "push" my ideas.

-I convinced the remittance manager that I could deliver the web site renewal without delaying the main project.
+I convinced the remittance manager that I could deliver the web site renewal without delaying the other project.

+I was in a rush to manage to finish all pages (around 50 page!) but I did it.